jgerken1096/pigepeek/README.md

 # pigepeek
 Bot for discord pigepeek server

+About:
+The pigepeek server is a server for organizational emoji streaking while promoting positive social environment.

 Getting Started Discord Section:
 - Default emoji in config.json must have a discord (non-admin) role to match it, as well as a discord emoji.
 - The concept of this discord role is for design but also for security reasons.
 Only those with the role can pigepeek, @everyone does not have permission.
 If the bot is unavaliable for any reason, one can simply revoke the "pigepeek"'s permission to message manually.